 - Unique Visitor: 35,764

 The Space Science and Astrobiology Division has a number of graduate students that visit briefly or work here for an extended time as part of their graduate program.
-Many of these students come here as a result of an agreement between the thesis advisor and a NASA scientist, and many of our scientists sit on dissertation committees, both here and in other countries.
-There are two major programs for graduate students, the NASA Academy at Ames for Space Exploration, and NASA's GSRP program.
-There is also an opportunity (at least for the coming year) for graduate students to apply via the NSPIRES system to the NASA Earth and Space Science Fellowship (NESSF) program.
+Essentially all of these students come here as a result of an agreement between their thesis advisor and a NASA scientist, and many of our scientists sit on dissertation committees, both here and in other countries.
+NASA no longer awards graduate fellowships through the centers; there may be opportunities available directly through NASA HQ that your advisor can look into.You can also check under "Fellowships" at https://intern.nasa.gov/.

 General POC: JEFF CUZZI

 2015 SS Seminar Series: "Exploring the Venus Global Super-Rotation Using a Comprehensive Global Circulation Model"N245, Conference Room 215November 25, 2015 - 11:00am - 12:00pmPresented by: Joao Mendonca, University of Bern, Planetary Systems Branch (SST) Visitor

 NASA Ames Conference CenterMarch 8, 2016 (All day)

 This event is not opened to the public.